santa hat

 You can also use multiple different regularization datasets in the same training, just put both folders in the regularization directory you set during training.
 Remember that folder repeats will matter here - you can always rerun training with more repeats of the regularization if it isn't powerful enough, but be wary of increasing your step count too much.

 Another thing to note, is that you can directly influence the strength of your regularization learning without just adding repeats or more images to the dataset.
 In the "advanced" tab of the GUI's settings, the setting "Prior loss weight" controls this.
-By default, it sits at 1: The closer this number is to 0, the stronger the effect will be - Just remember you'll need more learning steps to compensate.
-If set too high, you can outright ruin your training run by learning way to little to have any effect.
+By default, it sits at 1: This weights the regularization images the same as your normal training images, which can water down your training.
+The closer you take the value to 0, the weaker the effect will be.
+Be warned that you may need more steps than usual when using regularization datasets.

 Part 3.6 | Tagging: Examples